 Cardiac ablation is a procedure that's used to correct heart rhythm problems.

-When your heart beats, the electrical impulses that cause it to contract must follow a precise pathway through your heart.
-Any interruption in these impulses can cause an abnormal heartbeat (arrhythmia), which can sometimes be treated with cardiac ablation.
+When the heart beats, the electrical signals that cause the heart to squeeze (contract) must follow a specific pathway through the heart.
+Any disruption in the signaling pathway can trigger an irregular heartbeat (arrhythmia).

 - Have tried medications to treat an arrhythmia without success